Evidence and quantification of memory effects in competitive first passage events: Results

 In our experiments, we also measured the trajectories $\mu_1(t),\mu_2(t)$ followed by $x(t)$ after the first passage events, which are the hallmarks of non-Markovian effects in the theoretical approach above.
 These trajectories are displayed on Fig.~\ref{FigExp}(f-h) where it is clearly seen that, on average, $x(t)$ does not stay at $x=0$ or $x=L$ after the targets have been reached.
 These trajectories $\mu_1$ and $\mu_2$ are in quantitative agreement with their predicted values.
 In our experiments, the motion of a bead with an equilibrium initial condition would be unbiased.
 In turn, our observation that $\mu_i\neq x_i$ indicates that the state of the polymer fluid upon a first-passage event at a target is not an equilibrium state.
 Physically, this comes from the fact that the fluid exerts a delayed response force tending to bring the bead back to its previously occupied positions, which, in our situation, are inside the interval $[0,L]$.
-This effect is, as expected, not present in solutions without polymers, see Fig.~\ref{FigExp}(e).
+This effect is, as expected, not present in solutions without polymers, see Fig.~\ref{FigExp}\textbf{E}.
 Our observations thus constitute a direct experimental proof showing unambiguously that the state of a system (constituted by the bead and the surrounding polymer fluid) upon a first-passage event is not an equilibrium one, which is crucial to understand first passage properties.

 \textit{Extension to higher spatial dimensions ($d>1$).} Importantly, our theory can be generalized to higher dimensions, which is relevant to describe general competitive reactions.
-We denote the $d$--dimensional trajectory of the random walker by $\ve[r](t)=(x_1(t),x_2(t),...x_d(t))$, where all $x_i(t)$ satisfy the hypotheses used for the motion of $x(t)$ in 1D.
+We denote the $d$--dimensional trajectory of the random walker by $\ve[r](t)=(x_1(t),x_2(t),...x_d(t))$.
+We assume the presence of two targets of finite radius $a$ around locations $\ve[r]_1$ and $\ve[r]_2$, while $\ve[r]_0$ is the starting position. {The dynamics is assumed to take place in a confining volume, so that the PDF of positions in confinement $p^c(\ve[r],t)$ reaches a stationary value $p_s^c(\ve[r])$ at large time ({Note that for $d=1$, the presence of confining walls, if beyond the targets, becomes irrelevant)}.
+We assume that, in the limit of large volume, far from the boundaries, all $x_i(t)$} satisfy the hypotheses used for the motion of $x(t)$ in 1D.
 We also assume isotropy, so that the coordinates $x_i(t)$ are independent.
-We further assume the presence of two targets of finite radius $a$ around locations $\ve[r]_1$ and $\ve[r]_2$, while $\ve[r]_0$ is the starting position.
-Assuming that the dynamics takes place in a large confining domain of volume $V$, we show in SI (Section F) that
+We show in SM (Section VI) that, {in the large volume limit},

 where